 LCD Tunnel Vision

-"Tunnel Vision" is a defect in early B&W/Grayscale Active-Matrix LCD displays.
+"Tunnel Vision" is a defect in LCD panels manufactured by Hosiden Corporation from around 1989-1995 (the vast majority of which are TFT/Active Matrix monochrome and grayscale LCDs).
 Displays affected by this issue will slowly develop a black viginnete effect around the corners of the display, getting worse the longer it has been running for.
 The effect is only visible after the LCD has been running for a certain amount of time, which can vary on different LCDs.
 After the display is left off for a few hours, it will have disappeared, but will reappear again as the display is used again.

-The issue can be bad enough that it starts appearing after only a few seconds, and will envelop nearly the entire display within minutes, or as mild as only having only the corners darken after running for several hours.
+The issue can be bad enough that it starts appearing after only a few seconds, and will envelop nearly the entire display within minutes, or as mild as only having only the very corners become affected after running for several hours.
 How severe the effect is different on each panel.

 What causes Tunnel Vision?